How Do I Know If It’s Mold? Signs Every Los Angeles Homeowner Should Recognize

 How fast does mold grow after a leak?

-Mold can begin forming within 24–48 hours of water damage.
-Quick drying and professional help are key.
+Mold can begin growing within 24–48 hours of water exposure.

 Post Author Info